Work Requirements for Food Assistance

 You may be exempt from meeting work requirements if you meet any of the following federal criteria:

-- Are physically or mentally unable to work 20 hours a week.
+- Are physically or mentally unable to work.

 - Receive Retirement, Survivors and Disability Insurance due to disability or blindness, or receives Supplemental Security Income or State Disability Assistance.